pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.attachment.chunk.put ``v1``
 ----------
 Adds a chunk of data to the given attachment.
+Note: A chunk may not be bigger than 10MB.
+Otherwise, it gets rejected from the backend.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.attachment.chunk.put:v1)